annavanwingerden/annavanwingerden/README.md

 ## Hey there, I'm Anna 👋
 </div>

-Full-Stack Software Developer, with Product experience in seed stage startups.
+Full-Stack Software Developer, with Product and Data experience in seed stage startups.
 Strong analytical background with hands-on experience in building and scaling software products.
 Ability to work independently and as a supportive team member.
 Passionate about listening to the user, leveraging data-driven insights and problem-solving.

 ## My Tech Stack 🛠